leiizko/cod4x_lua_plugin/LuaScripts/Rotu-R/README.md

 # RotU-R Pathfinding
 This will replace GSC implementation of pathfinding with Lua one.
-It is up to 160 times faster on first search, generated paths get cached.
+Worse cases take up to 0.5msec to calculate, down from 160msec on GSC and after it is calcuated the path gets cached.
+At the moment cache is unlimited which can cause higher memory usage ( few MBytes ) but can be limited easily if needed.
+Access from cache, even when huge in size takes ~1usec.

 # Installing:
 * Place both Lua scripts into CoD4_Server_Dir/Lua